-- Promotes happiness [based on research published on Mayo Clinic]
+- Promotes happiness [based on research published by the Mayo Clinic]

-Because of spiritual teachings, the spiritualist understands the importance of forgiveness.
-They can acknowledge and accept the shortcomings of other people.
-This leads to less anger and less stress.
+Spiritualists understand the importance of forgiveness.
+They acknowledge and accept the shortcomings of others.
+This reduces anger and stress.

 Research reveals that spirituality also makes us more empathetic.
-Although research is not 100% clear on why, and not to mention, there are both pros and cons of being an empath.
+Although research is not 100% clear why.
+Furthermore, there are pros and cons of being an empath.

 Spiritual people age slower.
-This is primarily because they are better equipped to handle stress.
+Mostly because they are better equipped to handle stress.

 The Mayo Clinic states that spirituality reduces stress in the following ways: